intel/llvm/sycl/doc/design/VirtualFunctions.md

 by user) and then append those aspects to every kernel which use those sets (as defined by `calls_indirectly` property set by user).

+**TODO**: should we consider outlining "indirectly used" aspects into a separate metadata and device image property?
+This should allow for more precise and user-friendly exceptions at runtime

 NOTE: if the aspects propagation pass is ever extended to track function pointers, then aspects attached to virtual functions **should not** be attached to kernels using this mechanism.
 For example, if a kernel uses a variable,